hasanhusseini/CSCI331_Group1_ResearchFQDFQTNTaxonomy/README.md

 # CSCI 331
-This repository contains the group work for Homework 3 on Fully Qualified Domains (FQDs), Fully Qualified Table Names (FQTNs), and Taxonomies in relational database design and governance.
+This repository contains the group work for Fully Qualified Domains (FQDs), Fully Qualified Table Names (FQTNs), and Taxonomies in relational database design and governance.

 ## Members
 - Giorgos Stefanis